AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### Step 4: Modify the View

 We can use both `ViewModels` side by side.
 To demonstrate this, we will wrap both `Views` in a `TabControl`.
-As our properties have the same names, we can just copy & paste the view we have and just need to replace the `DataContext`:
+As our properties have the same names, we can just copy & paste the view we have and modify the `DataContext`.
+Modify `MainWindow.axaml` to add the `ReactiveUI` view and to wrap both the `ReactiveUI` and `SimpleViewModel` controls in a `TabControl` as shown below:

 ```xml
 <Window xmlns="https://github.com/avaloniaui"